Best Home Loan Interest Rates in Dubai & UAE for Expats 2021

 What is the minimum amount of down payment for UAE residents and expats?

 The bigger your down payment, the lower will be your monthly instalments.
-Dubai mortgage for non-residents requires a minimum of 20% down payment on purchase of property under AED 5 million and 15% down payment on the same for nationals.
-For properties over AED 5 million, the down payment is a minimum 30% for expats and 25% for nationals.
+Dubai mortgage for non-residents requires a minimum of 20% down payment on the purchase of property under AED 5 million and 15% down payment on the same for nationals.
+For properties over AED 5 million, the down payment is a minimum of 30% for expats and 25% for nationals.